astudentincalifornia/Hackclub-Solder/README.md

-# My First PCB design
+# No Fear Linux, the ram eater
 Did Linux eat your RAM again?!
 A simple double SR Latch circuit connected to the same reset acts as a simple 2-bit memory.
 It is controlled by two buttons and reset by one.

 ## Features